thalderg/encode-week2/README.md

 # HelloWorld.sol

 # Description
 This simple smart contract is a demonstration of how to create and modify state in solidity.
+Use onlyOwner to modify ownership of certain attributes, such as setting new text or transferring ownership.
+There is also and HelloWorld1.sol with a amore complex implementation

 # Explanation
 1) all the functions are either public or internal.